Internal telemetry

 Total bytes of memory obtained from the OS (see ‘go doc runtime.MemStats.Sys’).Gauge

-otelcol_process_uptimeUptime of the process.Counter
+otelcol_process_uptimeUptime of the process in seconds.Counter

 otelcol_processor_batch_batch_